The coronavirus (COVID-19) pandemic is having a profound impact across the UK. In response to the pandemic, the COVID-19 Infection Survey measures:

 Why was a new method needed?

-From 30 March 2021 we will present estimates of antibodies and, for the first time, estimates of vaccine uptake using a new model, which will allow us to investigate antibody positivity and vaccine uptake in the population.
+We present estimates of antibody positivity and, to provide context for these antibody estimates, we also present estimates of vaccine uptake in the population.
 Antibody positivity is measured by antibodies to the spike (S) protein.
 Vaccine uptake is tracked over all visits over time.
-For vaccine uptake we merge our self-reported vaccination data from the sample with data from the National Immunisation Management Service (NIMS).
-NIMS is the System of Record for the NHS COVID-19 vaccination programme in England.
+We validate our self-reported vaccination data in England with data from the National Immunisation Management Service (NIMS), which is the System of Record for the NHS coronavirus (COVID-19) vaccination programme in England.
+The equivalent of NIMS is currently not included for other countries, so vaccination estimates for Wales, Northern Ireland and Scotland are produced only from Coronavirus (COVID-19) Infection Survey self-reported records of vaccination.

-Modelled antibody estimates use a spatial-temporal integrated nested Laplace approximation (INLA) model with post-stratification.
+Modelled antibody and vaccine estimates use a spatial-temporal Integrated Nested Laplace Approximation (INLA) model with post-stratification.
 Post-stratification is a method to ensure the sample is representative of the population that can be used with modelled estimates to achieve the same objective as weighting.
-This model is similar to the dynamic Bayesian multi-level regression and post-stratification (MRP) model used for national and regional swab positivity analysis and is the same model approach as used to produce the subregional estimates for swab positivity.
+This estimation method is also used to produce sub-regional estimates for swab positivity and is like the multi-level regression model and post-stratification in the way that it uses Bayesian inference to derive an estimate.
 Spatial-temporal in this context means the model borrows strength geographically and over time.
 For both antibody and vaccine estimates, we run two separate models: one for Great Britain and the other for Northern Ireland.
+This reflects the geography of the four countries as Northern Ireland does not share a land border with Great Britain; the geo-spatial model incorporates physical land distance between regions.
 All models are run on surveillance weeks (a standardised method of counting weeks from the first Monday of each calendar year to allow for the comparison of data year after year and across different data sources for epidemiological data).

 The antibodies model for Great Britain is currently run at a regional level and includes ethnicity, vaccine priority age groups, and sex.
 The antibody model for Northern Ireland is a temporal model (no spatial component) due to lower sample size, and accounts for sex and age in wider groups (16 to 24, 25 to 34, 35 to 49, 50 to 69, 70 years and over).

 To address this and reduce potential bias, we apply weighting to ensure the responding sample is representative of the population in terms of age (grouped), sex and region.
-This is different from the modelled estimates, which use a different method to adjust for potential non-representativeness of the sample through multi-level regression post-stratification (described in Section 9: Modelling).
+This is different from the modelled estimates, which use a different method to adjust for potential non-representativeness of the sample through multi-level regression post-stratification (described in Section 7: Positivity rates).

 Confidence intervals for estimates